Styles

 Things to keep in mind:

-you don't have to specify a file extension or leading
+you don't have to specify a file extension or leading _

-, this will be considered as a linting errordo not import modules that produce
+, this will be considered as a linting error

 for that